jevansbio/net2blend/README.md

 ### Blender
+- You can either import networks one at a time or by folder.
 - The script creates two collections for convenience - nodes and edges, named based on the filenames If these collections already exist they will not be created again.
 - Nodes and edges will be created, each with a unique name.
-If these objects already exist in that collection they will be replaced (if the frame is the same) or have a keyframe added (if the frame is different).
+If these objects already exist in that collection they will be changed or have a keyframe added.
 - As mentioned above, nodes can either be primitive spheres, cubes, circles or planes.
 Using a custom object is easy, just set the vertex.shape in R as the name of that object in Blender.
 If the object doesn't have materials, it'll be given the colour assigned in R, otherwise the existing materials are kept.
 - If you run the script multiple times, make sure you purge orphaned data regularly as the curves used to generate edges will still be in the blender file otherwise, even if new edges have been generated.